TheTypoMaster/gray.net.au/posts/2003/09/27/New_Server-new.rst

 .. title: New Server
 .. slug: New_Server
 .. date: 2003-09-27 21:34:58 UTC+10:00
-.. tags: tech, blog
+.. tags: tech, blog, servers
-.. category:
+.. category: Site
 .. link:

 Moved site to a new server!
 I finally took pity on my poor Pentium 166